Be Actively Passive: Embrace Your New Role in Flipped and Active Learning Classrooms

 You can pose a question and ask students to participate in a think, pair, share activity (takes 3 minutes).
 Or, use a formative assessment strategy to see what students recall from the first half of the lecture.

 2. Your new role: Embrace messy.A flipped classroom is “messy."
 It's dynamic and interactive.
 Your students may be analyzing problems where there might not be a clear answer or a perfect approach.

 This may be difficult and frustrating for some students which is why the "messiness" of the flipped classroom might be the most challenging part for your students.
 Some students do not appreciate the “gray” area in the learning process.
 They get frustrated easily.
 They want to know the answers.
 They want to memorize the definition.
-They want to know if the choice is true or false, A or B, correct or incorrect (For more about college students' development, see Perry's Scheme below, or for a quick overview, read this post from the innovative instructor blog.).
+They want to know if the choice is true or false, A or B, correct or incorrect (For more about college students' development, see Perry's Scheme below, or for a quick overview, read this article.).